nadia-polikarpova/cse130-web/lectures/01-lambda.md

 ```
 <br>

-- We can rename a formal parameter and replace all its occurrences in the body
+- Intuition: we can rename a formal parameter and replace its occurrences in the body

+- Here `E[x := y]` is capture-avoiding substitution

 - We say that `\x -> E` $\alpha$-steps to `\y -> E[x := y]`